 Faced with inflation, respondents appear to take various actions in the labor market.
 But overall, they react more in their roles as consumers than as workers.
-Just around half of low-income respondents and a bit more than one-third of high-income respondents tried to look for an additional job (including part-time or gig work) because of inflation, but less than one-fifth report finding such a job.
+Just around half of low-income respondents and a bit more than one-third of high-income respondents tried to look for an additional job (including part-time or gig work) because of inflation, but less than one-fifth reports finding such a job.
 Less than 10% managed to switch to a higher paying job altogether because of inflation.
-Around one-third of people report trying to increase their on-the-job hours for extra income.
-Respondents seem relatively reluctant to ask for wage increases because of inflation, with only one-quarter reporting having done so and half of these reporting having received it.
-These results are in line with those in Pilossoph and Ryngaert (2023) and Hajdini et al. (2022), who find that workers are relatively unlikely to search for a new job because of inflation, but the likelihood is higher among those with higher inflation expectations.
+Around one-third of people report trying to increase their on-the-job hours for extra income.9